GabLeRoux/terraform-aws-vpn/ReadMe.md

 #### Can I use a variable to not use an Elastic IP?

-Contributions are welcome :v:, without a variable, one can simply delete the `eip.tf` file and update `output.tf` and it should not create an Elastic IP for the instance anymore.
+Contributions are welcome :v:, see [#1](https://github.com/GabLeRoux/terraform-aws-vpn/issues/1), workaround inside.

 #### How much time does it take to provision all of this?